ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Default rekeying scheme is Point-to-point (Section 6.1 of {{I-D.ietf-ace-key-groupcomm}}), where KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

-If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message includes sender IDs, and authentication credentials that those Clients use in the group, together with their roles.
-This information is specified by means of the parameters 'creds', 'peer_roles' and 'peer_identifiers', like done in the Join Response message.
+If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message includes sender IDs, and authentication credentials that the Publisher Clients use in the group.
+This information is specified by means of the parameters 'creds' and 'peer_identifiers', like done in the Join Response message.

 # PubSub Protected Communication (C) {#protected_communication}